OutSystems/docs-support/src/troubleshooting/application-lifecycle/too-many-failed-login.md

 ## Resolution

-### Unblock Users in Management Consoles
+### Unblock users in management consoles

-If this issue is preventing the user from logging in a management console (Lifetime/Service Center) and the user requires immediate access, the situation must be handled by a System Administrator.
+If this issue is preventing the user from logging in a management console (LifeTime or Service Center) and the user requires immediate access, the situation must be handled by a administrator.
 Otherwise, the user should wait the indicated period.

 **LifeTime managed environment**

-The System Administrator must have the Manage Infrastructure and Users permission and perform the following steps:
+The administrator must have the Manage Infrastructure and Users permission and perform the following steps:

 1. Login to LifeTime;